Stage Two - Opening in early 2024

 By 2030, we expect UniSC Moreton Bay to be equal in size to our flagship UniSC Sunshine Coast campus, with 10,000 students enrolled and more than 100 degrees on offer.

-UniSC Moreton Bay Stage Two has been designed by Kirk architects and is now underway with new buildings, facilities and outdoor spaces which are planned to open in 2023.
-Stage One was designed by Hassell Studios, built by Hansen Yuncken, and completed in March 2020.
+UniSC Moreton Bay Stage Two construction is now underway through Badge Constructions.
+The new buildings, facilities and outdoor spaces are planned to open for Semester one 2024.

 - UniSC becomes The Mill at Moreton Bay’s Anchor Education Partner in 2015.